The Fox and the Hound: Initial reviews

-Vincent Canby of The New York Times claimed that the film "breaks no new ground whatsoever", while describing it as "a pretty, relentlessly cheery, old-fashioned sort of Disney cartoon feature, chock-full of bouncy songs of an upbeatness that is stickier than Krazy-Glue and played by animals more anthropomorphic than the humans that occasionally appear."
+Vincent Canby of The New York Times claimed that the film "breaks no new ground whatsoever", while describing it as "a pretty, relentlessly cheery, old-fashioned sort of Disney cartoon feature, chock-full of bouncy songs of an upbeatness that is stickier than Krazy Glue and played by animals more anthropomorphic than the humans that occasionally appear."
 He further commented that the film "is rather overstuffed with whimsy and folksy dialogue.
 It also possesses a climax that could very well scare the daylights out of the smaller tykes in the audience, though all ends well.
 Parents who don't relish chaperoning their tykes to see the movie, but find they must anyway, can take heart in the knowledge that the running time is 83 minutes.
 That's about as short as you can get these days."
-Sheila Benson of the Los Angeles Times praised the animation, but criticized the story for playing it too safe.
+Sheila Benson of the Los Angeles Times praised the animation but criticized the story for playing it too safe.
 She acknowledged that the writers were "protecting us from important stuff: from rage, from pain, from loss.
 By these lies, done for our own good, of course, they also limit the growth that is possible."
-David Ansen of Newsweek stated that "Adults may wince at some of the sticky-sweet songs, but the movie is not intended for grownups."
+David Ansen of Newsweek stated, "Adults may wince at some of the sticky-sweet songs, but the movie is not intended for grownups."

 Richard Corliss of Time magazine praised the film for its intelligent story about prejudice.
-He argued that the film shows that biased attitudes can poison even the deepest relationships, and the film's bittersweet ending delivers a powerful and important moral message to audiences.
-Roger Ebert of the Chicago Sun-Times also praised the film, saying that "for all of its familiar qualities, this movie marks something of a departure for the Disney studio, and its movement is in an interesting direction.
+He argued that it shows that biased attitudes can poison even the deepest relationships, and its bittersweet ending delivers a powerful and important moral message to audiences.
+Roger Ebert of the Chicago Sun-Times also praised it, saying, "For all of its familiar qualities, this movie marks something of a departure for the Disney studio, and its movement is in an interesting direction.
 The Fox and the Hound is one of those relatively rare Disney animated features that contains a useful lesson for its younger audiences.
 It's not just cute animals and frightening adventures and a happy ending; it's also a rather thoughtful meditation on how society determines our behavior."